upgrade/frontend-challenge/README.md

 - `/`: Initial form, should contain 3 fields: first name, email and password and a next button
 - `/more-info`: Second part, should have 2 form fields: favorite color select field, an agreement checkbox and a back/next button
 - `/confirmation`: Should display data from the 2 previous steps and show a submit button that sends the form request (also a back button to allow changes)
-- `/success`: Final page to be shown if form is successfuly submitted
+- `/success`: Final page to be shown if form is successfully submitted
 - `/error` Error page that the user should be taken to in case anything goes wrong

 ### Wireframes